Farber98/encode_06/README.md

-# Hello, World!
+# Hello, voters!

-Learning unit tests with Hardhat and a simple Hello World contract.
+Learning unit tests with Hardhat and two simple contracts: Hello World and Ballot.

 Working with: